Unveiling the Unseen: A Comprehensive Survey on Explainable Anomaly Detection in Images and Videos: Introduction

 \section{Introduction}

 Anomaly detection plays a crucial role in society.
-Nowadays, with the development technique of computer vision, many researchers try to address 2D anomaly detection tasks, including image anomaly detection~\citep{reiss2021panda,pang2021explainable,roth2022towards,cohen2022transformaly} and video anomaly detection~\citep{Georgescu2021ssmtl,Liu_2021_HFVAD,chen2022comprehensive,liu2018future,yu2020cloze,wang2022jigsaw-vad,Georgescu2021Background}.
-2D anomaly detection aims to identify unusual or abnormal patterns in visual data, such as images and videos.
-It is used in various applications, such as surveillance, security, medical imaging, and industrial inspection.
-The basic idea behind 2D anomaly detection is to train a model to recognize normal patterns in a set of training data, and then use that model to identify instances where new, unseen data deviates from those normal patterns.
-Considering the nature of the data, most of the statistic methods, like isolation forest and KNN, that work well on tabular data cannot directly apply to image data.
-Deep learning-based methods are extensively employed in 2D anomaly detection.
-For example, Autoencoders and Variational Autoencoders (VAEs) are common architectures used in 2D anomaly detection.
-Autoencoders are neural networks that are trained to reconstruct their input by learning a compact representation of the data.
-VAEs are a probabilistic extension of autoencoders that learn a generative model of the data.
-Through training these models on a dataset of normal images, it can be used to identify images that deviate significantly from the normal patterns.
+Nowadays, with the development technique of computer vision, many researchers try to address visual anomaly detection tasks, specifically focusing on 2D data which primarily includes images and videos (referred to as 2D visual anomaly detection hereafter).
+Relevant tasks include image anomaly detection (IAD)~\cite{reiss2021panda,pang2021explainable,roth2022towards,cohen2022transformaly} and video anomaly detection (VAD)~\cite{Georgescu2021ssmtl,Liu_2021_HFVAD,chen2022comprehensive,liu2018future,yu2020cloze,wang2022jigsaw-vad,Georgescu2021Background} (3D point cloud anomaly detection works~\cite{bergmann2021mvtec,horwitz2023back,liu2023real3d,wang2025towards} are out of the scope of this paper).
+2D visual anomaly detection aims to identify unusual or abnormal patterns within these visual modalities.
+It finds applications in various domains, such as surveillance, security, medical imaging, and industrial inspection.
+The fundamental idea is to train a model on normal patterns and then identify deviations in new, unseen data.
+Due to the high-dimensional nature of visual data, traditional statistical methods effective for tabular data often fall short.
+Consequently, deep learning-based methods are extensively employed.
+Common architectures like Autoencoders (AEs) and Variational Autoencoders (VAEs) learn compact representations or generative models of normal data, enabling the identification of outliers based on reconstruction errors or likelihood scores.